apache/royale-docs/features/styling.md

 # Styling

-Customizing the Look and Feel of you application
+Customizing the Look and Feel of your application

 Apache Royale can plug different style classes that can manage different levels of styling features.
 Usually a Royale application will compose a Style class at the Application bead level like this: